 1.5 Fundamental Principles of Standards Development

-This clause shall not be modified except to identify this Standards Committee.
+This clause shall not be modified except to identify this Sponsor.

 These Policies and Procedures outline the orderly transaction of standards activities of IEEE 802 LMSC., hereinafter referred to as “the Standards Committee”.
 For the development of standards, openness and due process shall be applied, which means that any person with a direct and material interest who meets the requirements of these Policies and Procedures has a right to participate by: